sassoftware/saspy/saspy/doc/source/install.rst

 classpath -
     (Required) The CLASSPATH to the IOM client JAR files and SASPy client jar. authkey -
-    The keyword that starts a line in the authinfo file contining user and or password for this connection. omruser -
+    The keyword that starts a line in the authinfo file containing user and or password for this connection. omruser -
     (**Discouraged**)  The user ID is required but if this field is left blank, the user is **prompted** for a user ID at runtime, unless it's found in the authinfo file.